drumnkyle/KSCardView/readme.md

 ## How To Get Started

 ### CocoaPods
-I’ve recently added [KSCardView](https://github.com/CocoaPods/Specs/tree/master/KSCardView) to the [CocoaPods](https://github.com/CocoaPods/CocoaPods) package manager repo.
+[KSCardView](https://github.com/CocoaPods/Specs/tree/master/KSCardView) is available as a Cocoapod and is added to the [CocoaPods](https://github.com/CocoaPods/CocoaPods) package manager repo.

 CocoaPods is a tool for managing dependencies for OSX and iOS Xcode projects and provides a central repository for iOS/OSX libraries.
 This makes adding libraries to a project and updating them extremely easy and it will help users to resolve dependencies of the libraries they use.